zemirco/lockit-utilities/docs/includes/restrict.md

 Prevent users who aren't logged-in from accessing routes.
 Use `loginRoute` for redirection.
-Function also remembers the requested url so user is redirected after successful login.
+Function also remembers the requested url and user is redirected after successful login.

 - `config` **Object** *optional*  - Configuration object